RedisLabs/redislabs-docs/content/embeds/tls-configuration-procedure.md

+To encrypt Replica Of synchronization traffic, you must also [configure encryption for the destination database](#configuring-tls-for-replica-of-traffic-on-the-destination-database).

-### Configuring TLS for Replica Of communication only on the source database
+### Configuring encryption for only Replica Of communication on the source database

 To enable TLS for Replica Of communication only on the source database: